senseionizuka/excel-bike-buyers-dashboard/README.md

 Bike Buyers Excel Dashboard Project

-- Project Overview
+Project Overview

+This project was created as a practice and learning exercise to develop foundational skills in data analysis and dashboard creation using Microsoft Excel.

-This project analyzes customer data to understand bike purchasing behavior based on factors like age, income, gender, region, and commute distance.
+The project analyzes customer data to understand bike purchasing behavior based on factors such as age, income, gender, region, and commute distance.
-The goal is to identify patterns and insights that help answer who is more likely to purchase a bike.
+The objective is to explore patterns and insights that help determine which customer segments are more likely to purchase a bike.

-The analysis is done entirely using Microsoft Excel, focusing on data cleaning, pivot tables, and dashboard creation.
+The entire analysis is performed using Microsoft Excel, with a focus on data cleaning, pivot tables, and interactive dashboard creation.

-- Tools Used
+Tools Used

 Microsoft Excel